JonathanDeLeon/WWU-CS/README.md

-# Oberon Lexical Analyzer
+# Oberon Syntax Analyzer

-This Lexical Analyzer was built in Java for *CPTR354 Compilers and Programming Languages* at Walla Walla University.
+This Syntax Analyzer was built in Java for *CPTR354 Compilers and Programming Languages* at Walla Walla University.
-The goal of the project was to design and create a lexer for the programming language `Oberon-2`.
+The goal of the project was to design and create a parser for the programming language `Oberon-2`.
 You can [read more about Oberon-2](http://cseweb.ucsd.edu/classes/fa00/cse131a/oberon2.htm).

 Coded in Java using Maven as a project manager, the specifications are as follows:
-* Recognize lexemes(patterns) from an input stream and process them as a set of Oberon tokens
-* Ignore characters we don't care about
-* Report lexical errors

-There are five classes in the project folder:
-#### Sym.java
-Contains valid Oberon token codes
-#### Token.java
-Token class to be returned by `GetToken()`
-#### Lexer.java
-Bread and butter of the project
-#### LexerTester.java
-Test program for lexer
-#### Oberon.java
-Class with a `main()` method that instantiates a Lexer passed on to the LexerTester
+* Run your Oberon grammar file (supplied by us) through yacc/CUP to produce a parser.
+* Interface your parser with your lexer from the last project, producing a program that will accept syntactically legal Oberon programs and reject illegal programs.
+* Add error recovery actions to your parser to handle specific illegal inputs.

-A thorough specification sheet for the project requirements [can be found here](http://cseweb.ucsd.edu/classes/fa00/cse131a/)
+A thorough specification sheet for the project requirements [can be found here](http://cseweb.ucsd.edu/classes/fa00/cse131a/parser.htm)

->Note: If you follow the link, the specs are under the tab **Project 1** on the left sidebar
+>Note: If you follow the link, the specs are under the tab **Project 2** on the left sidebar

 ## Setup
 As mentioned, the project uses Apache Maven to compile and run the project.